amosavian/FileProvider/README.md

 ```bash
 git submodule add https://github.com/amosavian/FileProvider
 ```

-### Manually
+Then you can do either:

-**First way:** Copy Source folder to your project and Voila!
+* Copy Source folder to your project and Voila!

-**Second way:** Drop FileProvider.xcodeproj to you Xcode workspace and add the framework to your Embeded Binaries in target.
+* Drop FileProvider.xcodeproj to you Xcode workspace and add the framework to your Embeded Binaries in target.

 ## Usage